-2. A clean oven is one way to prevent fires on the first place.
+2. A clean oven is one way to prevent fires in the first place

-Grime and residue build ups especially on the heating elements can cause fires.
-On top of that they smell bad and increase the carbon footprint in our food, so they aren’t good for our health as well.
-In order to see tips on how to clean an oven, check some of our older posts.
+On top of that, they smell bad and increase the carbon footprint in our food, so they aren’t good for our health as well.
+In order to see tips on how to clean an oven, check some of our older posts:

 Make sure all heavy and sharp items to be placed as lower as possible but well protected from kids.
 You may lock them as well.
 Knives especially should be stored in a wooden block.

-Loose clothes and untied hair should are forbidden.
-Dangling jewellery can also cause similar problems, so you should remove them for the time cooking.
+Loose clothes and untied hair should be forbidden.
+Dangling jewellery can also cause similar problems, so remove them for the time cooking.

 10. Always wash your hands after cooking, cleaning or whatever else you do in your kitchen.